amarula/dyndesign/docs/class_builder.md

   The MRO can be modified by changing the order in which the Options are applied, as shown in the [Customizing MRO](#customizing-mro) section.

-NOTE: *From this point onwards, the bodies of component classes such as "A", "B", "C", ..., and Default, along with those of parent classes P1, P2, ..., and PDefault, will be assumed to have the same form as in the previous examples and will therefore be omitted from the following code snippets unless otherwise specified.
+NOTE: *The bodies of component classes such as "A", "B", "C", ..., and Default, along with those of parent classes P1, P2, ..., and PDefault, will be assumed to have the same form as in the previous examples and will therefore be omitted from the following code snippets unless otherwise specified.
 Import statements of `buildclass`, `dynconfig`, `ClassConfig`, and `GlobalClassConfig` will be implied as well.*

 ## Switches